 (1) Placing an Action on the Dismissal Calendar.
 The clerk or court administrator must place a civil action on the Dismissal Calendar if 270 days have passed since the action was commenced, and:

-(A) in an action other than a medical malpractice action oran action assigned to arbitration, the parties have not filed a Joint Report and a Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b);
+(A) in an action other than an action assigned to arbitration, the parties have not filed a Joint Report and a Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b);

-(B) in a medical malpractice action, the court has not set a date for a Comprehensive Pretrial Conference under Rule 16(e) and the parties have not filed a proposed scheduling order;or
+or

-(C) in actions assigned to arbitration, the arbitrator has not filed a notice of decision under Rule 76.
+(B) in an action assigned to arbitration, the arbitrator has not filed a notice of decision under Rule 76.

 (2) Dismissal.
 If an action remains on the Dismissal Calendar for 60 days, the court must dismiss it without prejudice and enter an appropriate order regarding any bond or other posted security, unless, before the 60-day period expires: